-- Use a cool vaporizer in your child’s bedroom at night, especially during the winter.
-Be sure to keep the vaporizer clean.
+- Use a cool vaporizer or a humidifier in your child’s bedroom at night, especially during the winter.
+Be sure to clean the machine once a week.

 More About Nosebleeds

-- If your child takes aspirin or uses nasal sprays for allergies or any anticoagulant (anti-clotting) medicine, be sure to tell the doctor how often the nosebleeds happen.
+- If your child takes aspirin, an anticoagulant (anti-clotting) medicine or uses nasal sprays for allergies, be sure to tell the health care provider how often the nosebleeds happen.

-- You cannot stop the bleeding after 10 minutes of pressure.
+- The nosebleed does not stop after 10 minutes of pressure.

-- Your child has a nosebleed after an accident or being hit in the face.
+- has a nosebleed after an accident or being hit in the face.